For further information about One World SW’20 and to buy tickets please visit www.gloriouschorus.co.uk

-“Helen reminds us through her beautiful music of all we hold dear… profound and powerful” Lydia Somerville, Westminster Green Party candidate
+“Helen Yeomans reminds us, through her beautiful music and lyrics, all that we hold dear…. profound and powerful.”
+Lydia Somerville, Green Party

-One World is an original production from Helen Yeomans, incorporating original songs and arrangements, spoken word, choreography and percussion.
-With artistic input from Catherine Wilcox (choreographer with Glorious Chorus) this is a beautifully crafted theatrically-inspired musical show which has left audiences on their feet.
-The theme for the programme centres on the idea of imminent human evolutionary change anticipated by several ancient cultures around the world.
+One World centres on the idea of imminent human evolutionary change anticipated by several ancient cultures around the world.
 The show tracks some of the key milestones of the last 2,000 years, including industrialization, colonialism, the war machine and the resulting threat to our natural world, inviting the audience to reflect on both the past and the future.
-The production is designed to be profoundly moving, ultimately leaving the audience with a sense of hope and positivity for the future.
-One World features some of Helen’s most acclaimed compositions including No More War, Earth Blessing, Line-Up!, Unto This Land, Fat Cat and Stronger.
-The essence of the theme is that the new era we are entering is not about catastrophe, but represents a new dawn, a better day.
+One World is a powerful, moving production, ultimately leaving the audience with a sense of hope and positivity for the future.

 |Song title||Click to play|